cschreib/vif/doc/sphinx/generic-function-guidelines.rst

     error: vector must have at least two elements along first dimension (got 0)

-**Note:** Since we now do an explicit check that the index ``1`` is valid before accessing the vector, we no longer need the vector to perform bounds checking.
+Finally, note that, since we now do an explicit check that the index ``1`` is valid before accessing the vector, we no longer need the vector to perform bounds checking.
 Therefore we can use the "safe" indexing interface:

 .. code-block:: c++